Milkitalu/requirement-analysis/README.md

 After developing the SRS, it must be reviewed to check whether it can be improved or not and must be refined to make it better and increase the quality.

+## 2.Why is Requirement Analysis Important? ##

+**Requirements analysis is important** because it helps ensure that a project meets the needs of the customer, is delivered on time and within budget, and has few or no faults.
+It also helps to reduce rework, improve communication, and increase consumer satisfaction.

+**Here are some benefits of requirements analysis**:

+•**Define user needs**Requirements analysis helps software engineers understand what the user needs early in the development process.

+•**Prioritize requirements**
+Requirements analysis helps organizations align their development process with business goals, so they can prioritize the requirements that have the most impact.

+•**Identify key stakeholders**
+Requirements analysis helps identify the people in an organization who will be affected by the project outcome.

+•**Analyze feasibility**
+Requirements analysis helps determine a product's reliability and identify any major problems.

+•**Reduce ambiguities**
+Requirements analysis helps reduce ambiguities and misunderstandings, which can lead to project delays or failures.

+•**Resolve conflicts**
+Requirements analysis helps resolve conflicting requirements by consulting primary stakeholders and performing scenario analysis.